wronex/node-conquer/README.md

-  -V, --version            output the version number -e, --extensions <list>  a list of extensions to watch for changes -w, --watch <list>       a list of folders to watch for changes -r, --restart-on-exit    restart on clean exit
-  -x, --exec <executable>  the executable that runs the script -c, --sys-command        executes the script as a system command -s, --websocket <port>   reload browsers using WebSocket server
+  -V, --version            output the version number -e, --extensions <list>  a list of extensions to watch for changes -w, --watch <list>       a list of folders to watch for changes -r, --restart-on-exit    restart on clean exit (exit status 0) -a, --keep-alive         restart on exit, error or chanage -x, --exec <executable>  the executable that runs the script -c, --sys-command        executes the script as a system command -s, --websocket <port>   start a WebSocket server to notify browsers

 Required: